cmwylie19/PersonalBlog/content/blog/kubernetes/istio-accesslog.md

 description: A quick and simple way to configure access logging in istio is by editing the istio config map, this blog demonstrates how to configure the access logs via the config map and through a helm values file.
 ---
 ![Access Logs](/access_log.png)
-> _As of writing this blog, I have not seen many straight forward answers explaining how to configure access logging in Istio.
-It's not a very advanced topic and common knowledge to many, but essentially one of the most critical elements that need to be configured properly to be able to pin point, disect, and diagnose network errors that occur on your system.
-In this blog, we will configure access logging to print in JSON format and add some important flags to our logging configuration to be able to catch and diagnose errors._
+> As of writing this blog, I have not seen many straight forward answers explaining how to configure access logging in Istio which is silly as it is not a very advanced topic or even hard to do.
+This post will talk you through important flags to put in your access logs, and outline two straight forward approaches to configuring your access logs.

 ## Contents
-- **Part 1** - Editing the config map directly
+- **Part 1** - Setting up the Access Log with Flags
+- **Part 2** - Configuration through ConfigMap
-- **Part 2** - Configuration through Helm values file
+- **Part 3** - Configuration through Helm values file

-### Importantance of Flags in the Access Logs
+## Importantance of Flags in the Access Logs
 Many things can go wrong on a the network.
-The access log is your way of discovering the source and network information regarding requests that come through your system.
-You can find the IP Addresses of visitors, you can find how many `429`s you are receiving, you can see failed requests, all of this information is crucial to decision making on how to prevent these errors in the future.
-For instance, if you are getting `503`s you can add timeout and retries to you services to see if that resolves the issue.
-The important part is that you are able to identify the problems as they occur.
+Access logs help to pinpoint, disect, and diagnose network errors that occur on your system.
+The access log can show:
+- remote IP address of the request
+- status codes of request
+- Flags associated with the request detailing more information
+- if ssl was used on the request
+- destination of the request

+and a lot more.
+This information is needed in making decisions on how to improve your system, like adding timeouts, retries, rate limiting, or a web application firewall.

+## Part 1 - Setting up the Access Log with Flags

 When we configure access logs in Istio, we are actually configuring [Envoy Access Logging](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage).

-### Setting up the Access Log Flags
 Access Log flags are referred to as `Command Operators` in Envoy.
 By definition, they are used to extract values that will be inserted into the access logs.
-This section goes over some Command Operators that will make life easier when debugging requests in the access log.
+I recommend having _at least_ the following Command Operators to make life easier when debugging requests in the access log.

 `%START_TIME%` - Request start time including milliseconds